 - Perform journalistic coverage or stay temporarily as a foreign media correspondent.

-- Provide temporary services to a natural or legal person in Colombia.
+- To provide technical assistance to a legal entity in Colombia.

-- Hold a position in a Colombian branch of a company with presence abroad, by virtue of intercorporate transfer of personnel.
+- Hold a position in a Colombian branch of a company with a presence abroad, by virtue of inter-corporate transfer of personnel.